Bttendance/Bttendance-Sails/README.md

 ####Model
 - Attribute doesn't contain Capital Letter.
 - Attribute uses '_' as space between words.
-- User Model is for Access (which includes username, email, password, access_token, etc)
+- User Model is for Access (email and password)s
 - Every Model is associated via waterline association.
 - Some Model is associcated via array of id.
 - Model is using Heroku Postgres DB